Disocactus ackermannii

-Disocactus ackermannii is an epiphytic cactus from tropical forests in the states of Veracruz and Oaxaca, Mexico.
+Disocactus ackermannii commonly called red orchid cactus is an epiphytic cactus from tropical forests in the states of Veracruz and Oaxaca, Mexico.
 In cultivation, it has been confused with Disocactus × jenkinsonii, a hybrid between D. phyllanthoides and D. speciosus.

 Description

 The stems of Disocactus ackermannii consist of a short rounded base, about 10–18 cm long, followed by longer flattened leaf-like portions, 10–75 cm long and 5–7 cm wide with wavy edges.
 The plant branches from the base and arches downwards, being altogether some 1 m long.
 The scarlet flowers have greenish throats and are funnel shaped, 11–15 cm or even longer and up to 15 cm across.
 The filaments are red but the base is usually greenish.
 The anthers are pale rose.
 The style are red.
 The stigma is purplish.
 Fertilized flowers are followed by green to brownish red fruits, 4 cm long and 2–2.5 cm wide.

 Range and habitat

 Disocactus ackermannii is native to the states of Chiapas, Oaxaca, Puebla, and Veracruz in southern Mexico.
 It inhabits cloud forests in the Sierra Madre de Oaxaca and Chiapas Highlands between 1,800 and 2,500 meters elevation.